Gerdofal/foundryvtt-cyberpunkred/README.md

 # Current Status

-After consideration, I've reset my system to use the boilerplate template instead of the simple worldbuilding template.
-Now is a good time to do it as I can re-create everything I've done so far in a few hours, but later it might be harder.
+Skills are rollable.
+Adding items is in progress.

 # Coming Next

-- My current task is to re-create the skill rolling system I had prior to the move to the boilerplate template.
-This should be done by wednesday.
-- After that I will be working on the implementation of an item system so I can move into combat rolls based on items.
+- implementation of an item system so I can move into combat rolls based on items

 # Cyberpunk RED